irskep/irskep.github.com/content/pages/bibble-biter.md

 * The black zapper things give no warning at all that they are about to zap, so they just kind of randomly kill you.
 * The dominant strategy is to find an open area, jump, hold the F key, and run back and forth constantly.
 * I cannot survive more than 60 seconds in this entire game, and I made it.

-I think I made this because I thought it would look hilarious.
-And it does.